router-resources/CrossChainNFTAssignment/README.md

 **handleRequestFromSource

-In this function, you will get the address of the contract that initiated this request from the source chain, the payload you created on the source chain, the source chain ID, and the source chain type.
+In this function, you will get the address of the contract that initiated this request from the source chain, the payload you created on the source chain, the source chain ID, and the source chain type.
 After receiving this information, you can process your payload and complete your cross-chain transaction.

 **Example Code for above**